SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/8.0.0/jupyter/index.md

 We always recommend user use the lastest versions of the Spynnaker software

 These steps are for anyone using the preinstalled Spynnaker software.
-Anyone using git versions should follow standard gut update methods.
+Anyone using git versions should follow standard git update methods.

 - pip install --upgrade pip
   - always a good idea before using pip